vruusmann/blog/_posts/2019-12-03-deploying_lightgbm_java.md

 The [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package version 0.50.1 introduced utility functions `sklearn2pmml.preprocessing.lightgbm.make_lightgbm_dataframe_mapper` and `make_lightgbm_column_transformer` that take care of constructing column mapper transformations for complex datasets.

 These two utility functions have identical signatures.
-They accept the description of a dataset in the form of `dtypes` (iterable of tuples `(column, dtype)`) and `missing_value_aware` (boolean) parameters, and return a tuple `(mapper, categorical_feature)`.
+They accept the description of a dataset in the form of `dtypes` (iterable of `(column, dtype)` tuples) and `missing_value_aware` (boolean) parameters, and return a tuple `(mapper, categorical_feature)`.

-The `sklearn_pandas.DataFrameMapper` mapper class is slightly more compact and computationally efficient than the `sklearn.compose.ColumnTransformer` mapper class.
+The `sklearn_pandas.DataFrameMapper` meta-transformer is slightly more compact and computationally efficient than the `sklearn.compose.ColumnTransformer` meta-transformer.
 However, the former can only be applied to datasets where the column are referentiable by name (eg. `pandas.DataFrame`), whereas the latter can be applied to almost anything.

 Training a model on a sparse mixed data type dataset: